NateAlmighty/MinionsOfTheDragon/README.md

 <3 Much love!

 # Update Schedule
 Due to the massive support for my game, I've been working relentlessly on updates.
 Sometimes though, you need a break.
-So, here's what to expect starting after V2.3:
+So, here's what to expect starting now:

 * Weekly patches to fix any bugs that are found
 * Monthly updates to add new in-game content